 Note 1 - Organization and Summary of Significant Accounting Policies - Continued h.
-Revenue and Expense Recognition - Continued
+Revenue and Expense Recognition - Continued i.
+Tax Status

-The NCLB has been awarded grants from the New York State Office of the Attorney General in the aggregate amount of approximately \$4.4 million to promote community revitalization efforts and execute projects through December 31, 2016.
+The NCLB has been awarded various grants to promote community revitalization efforts and execute projects.
 Payments under the grants are based on estimated needs of the NCLB on a quarterly basis or based upon project budgets.
 Revenues under the grants are recognized as eligible project expenditures are incurred.